abroresonaliev/mobile-news-mvvm-livedata-rxjava/README.md

-it's a sample project, in project used: kotlin coroutines, dagger2, cicerone, mvvm
+it's a sample project, in project used: RxJava2, dagger2, cicerone, mvvm

 articles taken from https://newsapi.org/